We are pleased to announce our 2017 – 2018 Mainstage Season!*

 March 21 – April 1, 2018

-AND TELL SAD STORIES OF THE DEATH OF QUEENS oozes with the feverish yearning that is a hallmark of Tennessee Williams.
-Unfolding across one act set in New Orleans, a successful drag queen lavishes money and attention on a rough sailor.
-When he leaves her suddenly, it’s up to the two queens who live above her to offer consolation.
+AND TELL SAD STORIES OF THE DEATH OF QUEENS showcases barely contained desires and passions that erupt during a fateful Mardi Gras holiday.
+Candy, a successful drag queen, picks up a rough sailor and spoils him with money and attention.
+When he leaves her suddenly, it’s up to the two queens who live upstairs to offer consolation.

 “Funny and moving” – New York Magazine